 We are used to seeing food as a source of nourishment, but who would have thought that a red cabbage could become an instrument of environmental justice?
 There Ortiz he saw beyond the obvious.
 She saw a chance.

-"Colores del Rio" is a bio device that can evaluate water quality through the simple act of immersion.
-Made with local agricultural waste, the project is a small masterpiece of biodesign activism in response to local systemic issues involving the monoculture industry, the nearby Salinas River drainage basin and affected communities.
+“Colores del Rio” is a bio device that can evaluate the quality of water through the simple act of immersion.
+Made with local agricultural waste, the project is a small masterpiece of biodesign activism in response to local systemic issues involving the monoculture industry, the nearby Salinas River drainage basin and the affected communities.
 Every year there are many pesticides used in agriculture that end up in river waters, and being able to monitor the conditions of the territory is essential.

 Science meets art

-Using this unique tool made up of agricultural waste from the cheap and widespread red cabbage, young people of the new generations can become guardians of water and land, a bit like the Amazonian communities.
-When placing 'Colores del Rio' in a nearby body of water, one can evaluate the pH colors that emerge and assess whether there is contamination and ultimately a threat to the community.
+Using this unique tool composed of agricultural waste from red cabbage, which is cheap and widespread, the kids of the new generations can become custodians of water and land, a bit like the Amazonian communities.
+When you place “Colores del Rio” in a nearby body of water, you can evaluate the pH colors that emerge and assess whether there is contamination and ultimately a threat to the community.

-"Colores del Rio" invites the next generation of youth leaders to actively participate in biodesign, citizen science and environmental justice, giving local food waste another life, regenerative and supportive of people and ecosystems.
+“Colores del Rio” invites the next generation of youth leaders to actively participate in biodesign, citizen science and environmental justice, giving local food waste another life, regenerative and in solidarity with people and ecosystems.

 Melissa Ortiz